Leo-nova/Project-Arken/Cognito/Persona-Test/En/readme.md

 # Persona-Test

-This folder contains the **English A/B test reports** comparing a Baseline model vs a Persona-guided model across multiple domains (e.g., finance, mental health).
+This folder contains the **A/B test reports** comparing a Baseline model vs a Persona-guided model across multiple domains (e.g., finance, mental health).

 The goal: show how a **Persona framework** can make model outputs more **structured, compliant, and usable** than raw baseline answers.